projectestac/vms/README.md

 ## Requirements

-* You need to have [Vagrant] and the official [VirtualBox] installed.
+* You need to have [Vagrant](https://www.vagrantup.com/downloads.html) and the official [VirtualBox](https://www.virtualbox.org/wiki/Downloads) installed.
 * [vagrant-hosts] vagrant plugin.
 It will be installed the first time you run vm script.

     `vagrant plugin install vagrant-hosts`

 * The host machine probably needs at least 4 GB of RAM.
-* As Oracle 11g XE is only available for 64-bit machines at the moment, the host machine needs to have a 64-bit architecture.
 * You may need to [enable virtualization] manually.

 ## Installation

-* Check out this project:
+* Clone this project:

         git clone https://github.com/projectestac/vms.git

-* In order to use agora and odissea projects, you will need to download [Oracle Database 11g Express Edition] and [Oracle Instant Client] - Basic and Devel - for Linux x64.
-  Place all downloaded files (`oracle-xe-11.2.0-1.0.x86_64.rpm.zip`, `oracle-instantclient12.1-basic-12.1.0.2.0-1.x86_64.rpm` and `oracle-instantclient12.1-devel-12.1.0.2.0-1.x86_64.rpm`)
-  in the directory `provision/oracle` of this project.
+* Change to the AWS branch

+        git checkout -b aws origin/aws

-* Please note that building the VM involves downloading an Ubuntu [base box](http://docs.vagrantup.com/v2/boxes.html) which is ~400MB in size.
+* Please note that building the VM involves downloading an Ubuntu [base box](https://www.vagrantup.com/docs/boxes.html) which is ~400MB in size.

 ## Vm Manages usage

-In the root directory there is an script called vm.
-You may use this script to manage the VM's in order to get updates.
+In the vms directory there is an script called vm.
+You may use this script to manage the VM's in order to get updates:

 `./vm`